grantmcdermott/ritest/README.md

 -   `object` is a model object (e.g. a linear regression).
 -   `resampvar` is the variable that you want to resample (i.e. permute).
+-   `h0` is the sharp null hypothesis that you want to test (defaults to ‘=0’, i.e. a standard two-sided test of `resampvar` against a null value of zero.)
 -   `reps` is the number of simulations (i.e. permutations).
 -   `strata` is a variable defining the stratification (aka “blocking”) of the experimental design, if any.